sanuscorp/transbeamer/README.md

 values.

-The goal of the library is to make it easy for Beam pipelines to read in any text-based format into a `PCollection` backed by elements described by Avro schema.
-Then, when the pipeline is done processing data, make it easy to write that data back out to a variety of formats.
+The goal of the library is to make it easy for Beam pipelines to read in any data format into a `PCollection` backed by elements described by Avro schema.
+Then, when the pipeline is done processing data, make it easy to write Avro-backed `PCollection`s back out to a variety of formats.

 ## Features

-- **Multiple Format Support**: Read and write CSV, Avro, Parquet, and NDJson formats
+- **Multiple Format Support**: Read and write CSV, Avro, Parquet, and GCP Pubsub and others
 - **Consistent Reading/Writing API**: One API for multiple formats
 - **Extensible Format Support**: Write your own formats as needed
 - **Avro-Centric**: Uses Avro as the intermediate data format for strong schema, coder support